Fool (If You Think It's Over)

-"Fool (If You Think It's Over)" is a song written and originally released in 1978 by English singer-songwriter Chris Rea.
+"Fool (If You Think It's Over)" (also written as "Fool If You Think It's Over") is a song written and originally released in 1978 by the English singer-songwriter Chris Rea.
 It appears on his debut album, Whatever Happened to Benny Santini?, and peaked at number 12 in the US, becoming his highest charting single there.
 The single's charting success in the US earned him a Grammy nomination as Best New Artist in 1979.

 Background

 "Fool (If You Think It's Over)" was the lead single from Rea's debut album Whatever Happened to Benny Santini? which was recorded at producer Gus Dudgeon's Thames Valley recording studio The Mill.
 The song's inspiration was the experience Rea's younger sister Paula had encountered some years previously of being devastated at losing her first boyfriend.

 Rea wrote "Fool" intending that it be recorded by Al Green.
 He intended it to be a Memphis blues song, but according to Rea, "It ended up being this huge California thing.
 It’s the only track I never played guitar on which tells you something about the spirit of it.
 On top of that, it was just a huge hit.
 So there was nothing I could do.
 It was like: 'This is not me!
 Rea played keyboards on "Fool" with the track's background vocals provided by Rea and the Mill's assistant engineer Stuart Epps.

 The song, written in the key of G major, uses the ii–V–I turnaround, common in jazz and R&B.

 Unsuccessful in its initial UK single release in March 1978, "Fool" was afforded a June 1978 release in the US where it entered the Top 40 of the Hot 100 singles chart in Billboard magazine in July 1978 to reach a No .12 peak on the Hot 100 dated 16 September 1978, then being in the second week of a three-week tenure at No. 1 on the Billboard Easy Listening chart.
 On the strength of its US success Rea was invited to perform "Fool" on the 28 September 1978 Top of the Pops broadcast which facilitated a belated UK singles chart run with a 28 October 1978 peak of No. 30.